mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Toolchain
 ^^^^^^^^^
-Cross Compiler, linker, and libraries to be  built to compile our embedded application
+Cross Compiler, linker, and libraries to be  built to compile our embedded application.
+Select the options shown in the following table.

 .. list-table:: Toolchain